 - bean sprouts

-Protein – I also sometimes add tofu or chicken to this recipe.
+Protein – I also sometimes add extra firm tofu or chicken to this recipe.
 This adds time to it so more often than not I just go for eggs but feel free to pan fry chicken or tofu or use leftovers and add directly to the recipe.
+Shrimp is great too!

 Sauce – A few other swaps you can make: tamari or even coconut aminos for soy sauce, brown sugar for coconut palm sugar and you have a couple different options for oils, though personally I prefer sesame oil.

-Toppings – As for toppings, sky’s the limit!
-Crushed peanuts make it feel more authentic but feel free to also add green onions, cilantro, extra lime juice or chili flakes for a spicy kick.
+Garnish – As for toppings, sky’s the limit!
+Crushed peanuts make it feel more authentic but feel free to also add green onions, fresh cilantro, extra lime juice/lime wedges or red pepper flakes for a spicy kick.

 Veggie Pad Thai